Epitests-unofficial/BinaryTester/Readme.md

 It's just what BinaryTester do !

+### Requirements

+You must have nodejs and npm installed
+It Works only on linux

 ### Examples

 1. For this example, I choose to test echo command, I think this command is safe but anyway we test it....